Justin-Insight/mymindteam.com/content/our-team/brian-weiland-psyd.md

   featured_image:
   featured_image_alt:
 headshot: /Brian-Weiland-New.jpg
-job_title: Licensed Psychologist
+job_title: Licensed Clinical Psychologist
-associations:
-specialty:
 zoom_room_url: https://zoom.us/j/9839771017
 weight: 3
 draft: false
 ---

-Dr. Meggers-Wright, PhD, is a licensed clinical psychologist and one of the founders of Behavioral Health Clinic.
-She holds a PhD from the University of Missouri.
+Dr. Brian Weiland is a licensed clinical psychologist and one of the founders of Mind Team.
+He holds a Psy.D. from the Wisconsin School of Professional Psychology in Milwaukee, Wisconsin in 2014.
+He is licensed in Wisconsin, and holds an Authority to Practice Interjurisdictional Telepsychology (APIT) credential for PsyPact states.

-Dr. Meggers-Wright is dedicated to providing evidence-based treatments that are supported by science as being effective in producing measurable change.
-She takes a goal-focused approach that includes working together with her clients to define their goals, determine struggles getting in the way, and create achievable steps to meet those goals.

-Dr. Meggers-Wright also specializes in providing high-quality care to busy professionals who have increased privacy concerns due to their occupation or community involvement.
-She offers online counseling using a HIPAA-secure video platform to maximize convenience and confidentiality if office visits create a barrier for treatment.
-Video-based counseling is covered by many insurers, and she accepts self-pay for those whose insurance coverage is behind the times.

-Dr. Meggers-Wright can provide online counseling to residents of the states indicated in blue on this map.